SECTION 1. Chapter 23A of the General Laws is hereby amended by adding the following section:-

 (6) Taxes on corporations.

-(e) The EACC shall implement the tax increment financing program by issuing regulations and rules consistent with the requirements of this section.
+(e) The secretary of housing and economic development shall implement the tax increment financing program by issuing regulations and rules consistent with the requirements of this section.

 SECTION 2.
-The EACC shall issue the regulations required by subsection (e) of section 66 of chapter 23A of the General Laws on or before January 1, 2019.
+The secretary of housing and economic development shall issue the regulations required by subsection (e) of section 66 of chapter 23A of the General Laws on or before January 1, 2017.

 The information contained in this website is for general information purposes only.
 The General Court provides this information as a public service and while we endeavor to keep the data accurate and current to the best of our ability, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.